ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 podman run --name hello-world-container hello-world
 ```

-4. The `--name` flag sets the name of the created container to `hello-world-container`. `hello-world` is the name of the image the container that podman uses to create the container.
+4. The `--name` flag sets the name of the created container to `hello-world-container`. `hello-world` is the name of the image that podman uses to create the container.
 Running the container gives this output:

 <p align="center">
 <img title="HelloWorldContainer" alt="Podman Hello World Container" src="images/podmanHelloWorld.png" width = "400" height = auto>